-FRET, then increasing the dye labelling ratio would correspond to an increase in donor concentration, while the acceptor concentration (energy states of the aggregates) remains unchanged, and thus one would expect the fluorescence lifetime of the dye to increase accordingly or keep unchanged40, which is the opposite to our observation (see Figure 2a, b).
-We thus hypothesized fluorescence self-quenching to be the underlying mechanism for the lifetime sensor, with peptide aggregation bringing the dye labels closer together, increasing their local concentration and thus decreasing lifetimes.
-Self-quenching of a dye is often described by the Stern-Volmer equation26:
+increase in donor concentration while the acceptor concentration (energy states of the aggregates) remains unchanged, and thus one would expect the fluorescence lifetime of the dye to increase accordingly or remain unchanged, which is the opposite of our observation (see Figure 2a,b).
+We thus hypothesized fluorescence self-quenching to be the underlying mechanism for the lifetime sensor: peptide aggregation brings the dye labels closer together, increases their local concentration and thus decreases their lifetimes.
+Self-quenching of a dye is often described by the Stern-Volmer equation 26

-$$\frac{\tau_0}{\tau} = \frac{l_0}{l} = 1 + f{label} k_q \tau_0 \rho \tag{1}$$
+$$\frac{\tau_0}{\tau} = \frac{I_0}{I} = 1 + f{\text{label}} k{\text{q}} \tau_0 \rho \tag{1}$$

-Here, τ_0 and τ represent the fluorescence lifetimes of unquenched or quenched dye, I_0 and I represent the fluorescence intensities of unquenched and quenched dyes, respectively. f{label} is the labelling ratio of the sample, k_q is the self-quenching rate coefficient of the dye, and ρ is the local concentration of K18 peptide in the aggregate.
-Equation 1 was fitted to the data in Figure 2a and 2b (red line) and excellent agreement was found with the experimental data.
-The monomer lifetimes τ_0 recovered from the fitting are (3.68 ± 0.04) ns for K18-Atto532 and (3.61 ± 0.09) ns for K18-Alexa488, similar to the corresponding values (3.689 ± 0.005) ns and (3.696 ± 0.002) ns acquired experimentally.
-The sample corresponding to 100% dye labelling ratio was not taken into account in the fit, because these samples looked structurally different to aggregation formed using the lower labelling ratios (see Figure S2).
+Here, τ_0 and τ represent the fluorescence lifetimes of unquenched or quenched dye, and I0 and I represent the fluorescence intensities of unquenched and quenched dyes, respectively. f{label} is the labeling ratio of the sample, k_q is the self-quenching rate coefficient of the dye, and ρ is the local concentration of K18 peptide in the aggregate.
+Equation 1 was fitted to the data in Figure 2a,b (red line) and excellent agreement was found with the experimental data.
+The monomer lifetimes τ_0 recovered from the fitting are 3.68 \pm 0.04 ns for K18-Atto532 and 3.61 \pm 0.09 ns for K18-Alexa488, similar to the corresponding values 3.689 ± 0.005 and $3.696 \pm$ 0.002 ns acquired experimentally.
+The sample corresponding to 100% dye labeling ratio was not taken into account in the fit, because these samples looked structurally different to aggregation formed using the lower labeling ratios (see Figure S2).